Types of Solution on the Basis of Concentration | How Many Types of Solution

 Molarity of mathematically:- Mathematically it can be written as

-Molarity = number of mole of solute
+Molarity = number of moles of solute

 volume of solution in dm3